 TAs are responsible for advising us immediately of any contact information changes; please call Elisa Bass - 512-475-8137 or email firstname.lastname@example.org if you have any questions regarding this application.

-We have a very limited number of TA postions for Summer 2017 and priority is given to Mathematics PhD studenst.
-Hiring decisions will be made by May 22, 2017.
+We do not have any TA postions available for Summer 2017.
+We are accepting applications for Fall 2017 and will make hiring decisions by August 1, 2017.
 Contacting the office directly regarding your application status will not improve your chances of being hired as we give equal consideration to all applications.
 The Online Teaching Assistant Application Form is available here.